daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   Selecting “Launch” will prompt the user to select an existing key pair or create a new one.
 A key pair serves as a sort of password to connect the instance to a SSH server or client.
 Name and download your key pair.

 :warning: Do not lose the key, or all progress will be lost.
-Keep track of where the key is stored, as it will need to be accessed later.
+Keep track of where the key is stored, as it will need to be accessed later. :warning:

   <br>